pcanthony/tidydataproject/CodeBook.md

 There are two tidy data sets included in this repo:

-1. mytidydataset.txt
+1. mytidyset.txt
-2. mytidydataset_avg.txt
+2. mytidyset_avg.txt

 The data sets are comma-delimited text files.

-'mytidydataset.txt' includes data sorted first by subject and then by activity number.
+'mytidyset.txt' includes data sorted first by subject and then by activity number.
 There are multiple measurements made for each subject carrying out each activity.
 For example, there are 95 measurements made of subject 1 carrying out activity 1, which is walking.
 Each measurement occurs in one row of the data set.

-'mytidydataset_avg.txt' includes data sorted the same way, but the data are averaged by subject-activity pair.
+'mytidyset_avg.txt' includes data sorted the same way, but the data are averaged by subject-activity pair.
 So the 95 measurements of subject 1 walking are averaged together, and the averages appear in one row of the data set.

 ##Feature Selection (reproduced from UCI documentation)